 The SAP Fiori launchpad is a shell that hosts SAP Fiori apps, and provides the apps with services such as navigation, personalization, embedded support, and application configuration.

-SAP Fiori launchpad is the entry point to SAP Fiori apps on mobile and desktop devices.
-The launchpad displays a home page with tiles, which can display live status indicators, such as the number of open tasks.
+The launchpad is the entry point to SAP Fiori apps on mobile and desktop devices.
+The launchpad displays a home page with tiles.
 Each tile represents a business application that the user can launch.
-The launchpad is role-based, displaying tiles according to the user’s role determines which app tiles are shown.
+Tiles can also display live status indicators, such as the number of open tasks.
+The launchpad is role-based.
+In other words, the user’s role determines which app tiles are shown.